 Dr. Carlson is interested in the future role of biology as a human technology and is a founder of Biodesic, a consulting firm at the juncture of biology and other disciplines such as marketing, engineering, and investment.
 He is a serial entrepreneur and has worked to develop new biological technologies in both academic and commercial environments, focusing on molecular measurement and microfluidic systems.
 He has also developed and published a number of novel metrics for quantifying the impact and progress of biological technologies.
 Carlson is the author of the book Biology is Technology: The Promise, Peril, and New Business of Engineering Life, published in 2010 by Harvard University Press.
 Dr. Carlson earned a doctorate in Physics from Princeton University in 1997.
 LinkedIn

-Daniella Kranjac is Co-Founder and Managing Partner of Dynamk Capital and has been building life sciences businesses, developing and commercializing life sciences products for 20 years.
-Having co-founded Wave Biotech LLC from her dormitory room, she and a partner drove the start-up, growth and commercialization of a highly disruptive technology.
-As Vice President of the organization, Daniella established a high growth company with significant brand recognition, and led the group to a successful exit and acquisition by GE Healthcare in 2007.
+Daniella Kranjac is Co-Founder and Managing Partner of Dynamk Capital and has been building life sciences businesses and developing and commercializing life sciences products for 20 years.
+Having co-founded Wave Biotech LLC, she and a partner drove the start-up, growth, and commercialization of highly disruptive technology.
+As Vice President of the organization, Daniella established high growth with significant brand recognition and led the group to a successful exit and acquisition by GE Healthcare in 2007.

-At GE Healthcare, Daniella held a variety of strategic, M&A and business development roles.
-One of her most notable achievements is the success in an entrepreneurial group within the broader GE Healthcare, where a focus on integrating the acquired Xcellerex business enabled global commercialization of a several hundred million dollar enterprise solutions business.
-Her extensive business development, negotiations and deal-making experience with multinational biopharma and governments in developed and emerging markets provides Dynamk with a broad network of colleagues, customers, innovators and key opinion leaders.
+At GE Healthcare, Daniella held a variety of strategic, M&A, and business development roles.
+One of her most notable achievements is the success in an entrepreneurial group within GE Healthcare, where integrating the acquired Xcellerex business enabled global commercialization of a several hundred million dollar enterprise solutions business.
+Her extensive business development, negotiation, and deal-making experience with multinational biopharma and governments in developed and emerging markets provide a broad network of colleagues, customers, innovators, and key opinion leaders.

 Founder and Chief Product Officer of RoosterBio Inc., Dr. Jon A. Rowley, started RoosterBio in 2013 as part of his personal quest of having the biggest impact possible on the commercial translation of technologies that incorporate living cells, including cellular therapies, engineered tissues, and tomorrow’s medical devices.
 Read Full Bio